 Just a little something to ponder …

-My story of Joshua gets better for a moment but then it gets tougher.
+My story about Joshua gets better for a moment but then it gets tougher.
 And then it gets better.
 And then it gets tougher again. … But then it gets better again.
 That’s the way our life usually goes.
 The journey is actually all of the good times and bad times together.
 A roller coaster ride of emotions sums it up pretty well.

 This part of my series makes me think of one of Jesus’ disciples, Thomas and how he couldn’t believe the others had seen Jesus until he touched his scars.